Abasz/ESPRowingMonitor/docs/settings.md

 This setting determines how many consecutive impulses should be analyzed (used) for the stroke detection to consider a stroke to begin or end.
 The ORM [wiki]( https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#setting-flanklength-and-minimumstrokequality) include more details I recommend reviewing it in detail (`flankLength`).

+### FLOATING_POINT_PRECISION

+This setting controls whether double or float precision should be used in the algorithm.
+This is important from a performance perspective, as using too many data points will increase loop execution time.
+Using 14 and a precision of double would require around 7ms to complete calculations.
+Hence impulses may be missed.
+For more detail please refer to the README's [Limitations](../README.md#limitations) section.

+Generally, this setting is controlled by the compiler automatically based on the value of the `IMPULSE_DATA_ARRAY_LENGTH` (below 15 it is set to double, while 15 and above set to float) but may be overwritten by uncommenting it in `settings.h`.
+Please note that overwriting is ignored if `IMPULSE_DATA_ARRAY_LENGTH` is 15 or above.

 ### MINIMUM_POWERED_TORQUE

 The minimum torque that should be present on the handle before ESP Rowing Monitor will consider moving to the drive phase of the stroke.
 Setting it to a higher positive value makes it more conservative (i.e. requires more torque before considering moving to the drive phase).